MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 To see an example of the standard Open dialog box, start Wordpad and, on the File menu, click Open.

+> [!NOTE]
-Note: In Windows Vista, this policy setting applies only to applications that are using the Windows XP common dialog box style.
+> In Windows Vista, this policy setting applies only to applications that are using the Windows XP common dialog box style.
 This policy setting does not apply to the new Windows Vista common dialog box style.
 It is a requirement for third-party applications with Windows 2000 or later certification to adhere to this setting.
 <!-- NoPlacesBar-Description-End -->

 <!-- NoPlacesBar-Editable-Begin -->